ahamez/protox/README.md

 ## Unknown fields

-If any unknown fields are encountered when decoding, they are kept in the decoded message.
+[Unknown fields](https://developers.google.com/protocol-buffers/docs/proto3#unknowns) are fields that are present on the wire but which do not correspond to an entry in the protobuf definition.
+Typically, it occurs when the sender has a newer version of the protobuf definition, it makes possible to have backward compatibility.

+When unknown fields are encountered when decoding, they are kept in the decoded message.
 It's possible to access them with the function `unknown_fields/1` defined with the message.

 ```elixir
 iex> msg = Msg.decode!(<<8, 42, 42, 4, 121, 97, 121, 101, 136, 241, 4, 83>>)